Information Literacy at Temple University

 - Use the following links to learn about teaching information literacy skills, outcomes assessment, and more.

-- Select a few information literacy outcomes appropriate for students in your course.
+- Select one or a few information literacy outcomes appropriate for students in your course.

 - Design assignments based on these desired outcomes.